-Pest description and crop damage Adult is a steel-blue, clear-winged moth with an approximately 1-inch wing span.
+Pest description and crop damage The adult male is a steel-blue, clear-winged moth with an approximately 1-inch wing span.
 The female is similar in appearance, but has smoky-colored wings and an orange band around her abdomen.
 Adult flight is usually from late June through September and eggs are laid at or on the base of the fruit tree.
 Larvae burrow in the crown and roots, girdle young trees, and weaken others.
 A single larva is capable of girdling a newly-planted fruit tree.
 Larval presence can best be detected by globs of gum mixed with a granular brown frass (excrement) that appear at the base of infested fruit trees.
 Full-grown larvae are 1 to 1.5 inch long with a whitish body and a brown head.

 Biology and life history The borer overwinters as a larva under the tree bark, usually below soil surface.
 As temperatures rise above 50°F in the spring, the larva resumes feeding on the tissues under the bark.
 Larvae reach maturity in May to June and pupate in trees.
 Adult moths emerge beginning in June and continue to emerge through September.
 Mating and egg laying occurs throughout this period.
 The young larvae hatch after 8 to 10 days and immediately bore into the base of the tree.
 Larvae in the bark above the soil surface usually do not survive the winter in cold areas.

 Pest monitoring Periodically scout the base of the trunk near the soil surface for excessive gumosis mixed with granular frass.
 Pheromone traps are available to monitor adult male moth activity.